A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Matching the Glauber Lagrangian

-Given that the actions for the kinetic terms in the soft and collinear Lagrangians are normalized to scale as $\sim\lambda^0$, we can clearly see that the Glauber operators are kinematically enhanced, as discussed in the main body of the text.
+Given that the actions for the kinetic terms in the soft and collinear Lagrangians are normalized to scale as $\sim\lambda^0$, we can clearly see that the Glauber operators are enhanced, as discussed in the main body of the text.
 We also see that the action for $n$-$s$ Glaubers is down by $\lambda$ compared to the $n$-$\bar{n}$ action.
-However, time-ordered (T-) products of $n$-$s$ and $\bar{n}$-$s$ Glaubers have the same enhancement as $n$-$\bar{n}$ Glaubers, and therefore cannot be ignored as a power-correction.
+However, time-ordered products of $n$-$s$ and $\bar{n}$-$s$ Glaubers have the same enhancement as $n$-$\bar{n}$ Glaubers.